Torsion braneworlds in a tensor-vector gravity: Bulk fields

 and the axial coupling is

 The field strength is defined as $F_{MP} = \nabla_M^{L} A_P - \nabla_P^{L} A_M$ and $\nabla_P^{L}$ is the torsion-free connection.
-The presence of torsion usually breaks the gauge symmetry \cite{Casanagauge}.
+The presence of torsion usually breaks the gauge symmetry \cite{Casanagauge,Casanalyragauge}.
 Nevertheless, the existence of an associated torsion-free connection in Lyra geometry preserves the $U(1)$ gauge symmetry.
 Further, in Lyra geometry, the tensor $S_{MN}$ vanishes and then we consider the $\mathcal{L}_{A,T}$ term only.
 The coupling between the gauge field and the background vector $b_C$ provides a birefringence interaction for the vector field.
 The norm of the trace torsion vector $T_C$ can be interpreted as a kind of dilaton interacting with the spin one field.
 For $b_C =\partial_C h$, this term can be regarded as a derivative dilaton-Maxwell theory.
+Note that for $\xi=0$, the usual Maxwell lagrangian is recovered.
+The nonminimal coupling constant $\xi$ has dimension of $L^2$.
 The resulting equation of motion is